italocampos/colorido/README.md

 | White        | `white(str)`   |
 | Yellow       | `yellow(str)`  |

-Remember that the colors above may vary according with the configuration of your Terminal or system.
+> ℹ️ **Note:** the visual colors may vary according with the configuration of your Terminal or system.

 #### Basic examples

-Below we have some examples of Colorido's usage.
+Below we have some examples of colorido's general usage.

 Example 1: